ytaiyo/xenopus/README.md

 ***X. laevis* sgRNA designer**

-A complementary tool to CRISPRscan when designing CRISPR guides for *X. Laevis*.
+A complementary tool to CRISPRscan when designing guides for *X. Laevis*.
 It compares the lists of gRNA's and makes a list of all guides that hit both S & L homeologs.
 I've added a user-guide for the tool.

 **Temperature vs Development calculators (*X. laevis* & *X. tropicalis*)**